sanjiv-65/AD-Lab-assignments/README.md

 -Write a Python program to demonstrate data preprocessing steps:<br>
  handling missing values, encoding categorical data, and feature scaling.<br>
--Load a sample dataset using pandas (e.g., Iris or a custom dataset).<br.
+-Load a sample dataset using pandas (e.g., Iris or a custom dataset).<br>
 -Plot the distribution of a feature using matplotlib.pyplot.hist().<br>
 -Create scatter plots to understand relationships between features using seaborn.scatterplot().<br>